 In an effort to focus more national and local attention on law enforcement services provided to victims of crime, NSA annually recognizes a Sheriff ’s Office that has demonstrated outstanding achievement in support of victims with the NSA Crime Victim Services Award.
-The award is generously sponsored by Appriss, Inc.
+Established in 2005 with funding support from the Office for Victims of Crime, the award has been generously sponsored by Appriss Insights since 2008.

 - How has the nominee’s victim services and/or programs impacted the local citizenry?

 - How have the actions of the nominee influenced the policies, practices, and attitudes toward crime victims by its other governmental/non-governmental partner organizations in the community?

 The deadline for receipt of nominations for 2024 is December 8, 2023.

 To nominate a sheriff’s office for this award, please send a description of the victim services program with an explanation of why the agency is deserving of the award.
 Nominations should be no more than 10 pages in length including attachments.
 E-mail nominations to the attention of Jessica Vanderpool at email@example.com.
 For further information, contact Jessica at 703-838-5303.